 iOS

-When we set out to create a mobile app, one of the first decisions we have to make is choosing the platform on which we will develop it.
-Among the most popular options is iOS, which is the operating system for Apple devices such as the iPhone and iPad.
+When we set out to create a mobile application, one of the first decisions we have to make is which platform to develop it on.
+Among the most popular options we find iOS, which is the operating system for Apple devices such as the iPhone and iPad.

 Android